sclorg/s2i-php-container/README.md

         *   **assemble**

-            Is used to install the sources into location from where the application will be run and prepare the application for deployment (eg. installing modules using npm, etc..)
+            Used to install the sources into the location where the application will be run and prepare the application for deployment (eg. installing modules using npm, etc..)